Afon Twrch

 The Afon Twrch is a river which rises in the Black Mountain in south Wales.
-It forms the boundary between the counties of Brecknockshire (currently administered as part of the unitary authority of Powys) and Carmarthenshire and, downstream of Ystradowen, between Brecknockshire and Glamorgan (and unitary authorities of Powys and Neath Port Talbot).
+It forms the boundary between Powys and Carmarthenshire and, downstream of Ystradowen, between Powys and Neath Port Talbot.

 Name

 The name derives from Welsh afon / 'river' and twrch / 'boar'.
 In common with other rivers sharing the same name, it is believed to refer to the burrowing or snouting action of the waters of the river.
 The river has also been associated with the legend of Twrch Trwyth.